 Before having an imaging test (e.g., X-rays, CT scan) requiring the use of dye, tell your doctor that you have used this medication.

-During pregnancy, this medication should be used only when clearly needed.
-Discuss the risks and benefits with your doctor.
+This medication is not recommended for use during pregnancy.
+Consult your doctor for more details.
 If you are pregnant, do not apply lindane shampoo to others unless it is absolutely necessary and you have discussed it with your doctor.
 Use gloves as directed.
 (See How to Use section.)

 Lindane passes into breast milk and could have undesirable effects on a nursing infant.
 Your baby should not come into direct contact with your skin while it has lindane on it.
 In addition, to lessen the chance of exposing your baby to the medication and possible side effects, pump your breast milk and discard it for 24 hours after using lindane.
 During this time, feed your baby formula or breast milk you stored from before you used lindane lotion.

 Lindane Lotion - User Reviews